 - CV format can vary by discipline, so in addition to using this guide, seek advice from advisers, professors and others within your field.

 Sample CVs (PDF)

 Tailor your CV to the specific positions to which you are applying.
-A CV submitted for a position at a teaching-focused liberal arts college will strongly emphasize teaching, whereas an CV for a position at research-intensive university will accentuate research.
+A CV submitted for a position at a teaching-focused liberal arts college will strongly emphasize teaching, whereas a CV for a position at a research-intensive university will accentuate research.

 When applying for faculty positions, you will probably want to create several different versions of your CV, each tailored to the needs of the institution.
 When preparing your CV,

 - Read the job description carefully to identify key job responsibilities, and the relative importance of teaching, research, and service.

 - Research the college or university through their website.
 You may also find it useful to learn more about the institution’s size and demographics through the Carnegie Classifications.

 - Because academic institutions vary in their missions and objectives, you should tailor the order of presentation to different audiences.

 CVs may only be reviewed for a few seconds.
 During that time you need to convey information and to convincingly describe your experiences and potential.
 Your CV must be well organized and easy to read.

 - The reader starts at the top and left sides, so make sure the most important information is located there.
 In general, place the name of the position, title, award, or institution on the left side of the page and associated dates or years on the right.
 The position, not the date, is the most important information to convey.